mickewasowski/obsidian-vault/nodes/Stack.md

 Follows the LIFO (last in first out) principle.

 ---
+### Why the Stack is fast

+All it's memory is preallocated at the beginning of our program's execution so there's no need to request memory from the OS on the fly.

 The Stack's space is limited, so if we push too many elements and run out of space we say the "Stack has overflowed".

 ### Execution stack (a.k.a.
 Program stack, a.k.a.
 Hardware stack)